Stress, Cortisol, and IBS Flares: The Missing Piece

 "Just manage stress" is not a cure for IBS and not a substitute for low-FODMAP.
 Peters found roughly 70% response rates for diet alone and for hypnotherapy alone, which means close to 30% in each arm didn't get meaningful relief from that single intervention.
 Some needed the other.
 Some needed both.
 Some need medication, targeted treatment for bloating that won't go away, or a gastroenterology workup for something the IBS label is covering.

-The way I think about it: low-FODMAP tells you which foods you actually react to, and stress-directed treatment raises the threshold at which those reactions fire.
+A useful frame: low-FODMAP tells you which foods you react to, and stress-directed treatment raises the threshold at which those reactions fire.
 Together they compound.
 Tighter diet plus calmer nervous system equals a much wider life than either alone.
-If you're starting out, what are FODMAPs is the orientation piece.
+If you're starting out, what are FODMAPs is the orientation piece, and how to talk to a doctor about IBS is useful before your next appointment.

 The week your diet suddenly stops working isn't a mystery.
-It's usually stress doing exactly what the biology predicts.
-Track the pattern alongside food, treat the stress as a first-class input, and stop blaming yourself for a flare that was never about the kale.
+It's usually stress doing what the biology predicts.
+Track the pattern alongside food and treat stress as a first-class input on its own terms.
+The FODMAP Tracker app logs food and symptoms side by side so a high-stress week shows up visually, which is the only way to separate a stress flare from a diet flare after the fact.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.